 The building abandoned all ornament in favor of spirituality coming from the light piercing through the openings, notably the most iconic one created by a cross in a wall.
 Further proof of the tiny construction budget is in the pews which are made from pieces of scaffolding painted black.They emphasis the austere and minimalist aspect of the church.

 Tadao Ando in Paris: the UNESCO meditation space

-In 1995 UNESCO’s headquarters in Paris invited designs to mark the 50th anniversary of the institution and Tadao Ando’s proposal was selected.
-He created a Meditation space to allow everyone to pray for peace.
+In 1995 UNESCO’s headquarters in Paris designed in 1995 for the 50th anniversary of the institution, Tadao Ando takes over the premises with the mission of creating a Meditation space to allow everyone to pray for peace.
 Made up of a cylindrical area, 6 meters in diameter and height, the interior may at first appear austere as the walls and ceiling are made of bare concrete.
 But as with the church in Osaka, light gradually inhabits the place.
 It comes from the sky, from a bleeding between the walls of the cylinder and the roof, and suggests solitude and spiritual freedom.

 From a childhood in working-class neighborhoods to international recognition